jugglinmike/command-the-command-line/src/material/process-mgmt-1/index.md

 ???

 The `find` process is known as a "job," and we can verify that it is still present (but "stopped") with the `jobs` command.
+If we had used `Ctrl`+`z` with other commands, then they'd be listed here, too.

-While it is "stopped", it is no longer doing any work.
+While a process is "stopped", it is no longer doing any work.
 We can use the `bg` command to set it running again.
 There can be any number of jobs running at once, so we need to refer to the job we want by ts "job ID" (`1` in this case).

 ---